maqsoftware/Pehla-Class/LOCALIZE.md

 This is defined in the file `library_LOCALE/units.xml`.
 It specifies all of the stories in the story library for the locale.
 Here, _level_ represents the relative complexity of a set of stories.

 ### 7. Fonts
-onecourse by default uses two fonts, `onebillionreader-Regular.otf` and `onebillionwriter-Regular.otf`.
+Pehla Class by default uses two fonts, `onebillionreader-Regular.otf` and `onebillionwriter-Regular.otf`.
 These can be replaced by identically named alternative fonts in `app/src/main/fonts/`.
-Please note onecourse does not currently support right-to-left scripts.
+Please note Pehla Class does not currently support right-to-left scripts.

 ### 8. Video Subtitles
-For video clips in the onecourse _play zone_, optional subtitles can be added.
+For video clips in the Pehla Class _play zone_, optional subtitles can be added.
 These are standard `.srt` text files placed in the `assets/oc-video/local/LOCALE/` directory.
 Each subtitle entry within a file consists of four parts:

 1. A numeric counter identifying each sequential subtitle.
 2. The time that the subtitle should appear on the screen, followed by `-->` and the time it should disappear.